Aarongoldmananalyst/Data-Driven-UX-Optimization-Through-A-B-Testing-and-ROI-Analytics/README.md

 ## 🏁 Conclusion
 This project highlights the analytical rigor and business acumen required to transform digital product experiments into measurable financial outcomes — showcasing the role of **data analysts as strategic growth catalysts.**

+**This case study reflects the type of revenue-focused experimentation and decision support expected from data analysts working in product and growth teams.**

 ---